khebbie/Dynamicpad/README.markdown

 DynamicPad is a play project to mimic linqpad, only for dynamic languages.
-IronRuby is the language of DynamicPad for now, other languages might follow as needed I use Massive from Rub Connery to include data access.
+IronRuby is the language of DynamicPad for now, other languages might follow as needed

+I use Massive from Rub Connery to include data access.
+And inject a DynamicModel as tbl into the script.

+For now you have to add the connectionstring to settings...

 Given the following table structure: